 Short-term side effects

-The following side effects can develop soon after your treatment.
+The following side effects can develop soon after your treatment and may include:

 Blood or tissue in your urine

 You might see some blood in your urine while the catheter is in place.
 You might also see some small pieces of prostate tissue in your urine for six to eight weeks after HIFU.
 This is normal.
 If you are worried or see signs of an infection, speak to your doctor or nurse straight away.

 Some men have problems getting or keeping an erection (erectile dysfunction) after HIFU.
 This is because it can damage the blood vessels and nerves that control erections.
 For some men this will improve, but for others this will be a longer-term side effect of HIFU.
 There are treatments that can help with erection problems.